ThimbleFire/Unity2D_MMORPG_Reldawin2/README.md

 - [ ] [Add] Doodad decay (yes, including trees which will grow, die and spread naturally over time)

 ## Bugs to squash
-Sometimes when you move away from doodads while interacting the interaction animation persists.
-Cause unknown.
+- Sometimes when you move away from doodads while interacting the interaction animation persists.
+- Water tiles below a certain height are using ["EMPTY"] tile type.
+Not sure why because water uses heights 0.0d to 0.05d